Hampshire police biker crash: Driver fined

-Hankin, of Bernard Avenue, Four Marks, also had nine penalty points added to his driving licence at Basingstoke Magistrates' Court.'No grudges'
+Hankin, of Bernard Avenue, Four Marks, also had nine penalty points added to his driving licence at Basingstoke Magistrates' Court.

 PC Barman, who underwent 31 hours of surgery following the crash and faces further operations, thanked people for their support and said he bears "no ill will" towards Hankin.